roman-milk/roman-milk.github.io/dirty-susan.md

+===

- ****** Dirty Susan ****** bygeronimo_appleby© "Looking good, Suze," interjected John as he approached.
+"Looking good, Suze," interjected John as he approached.
 He pecked a kiss against Susan's cheek.
 "Yep, this is Omar."
 He winked and gave the blonde his cheeky grin.
 "Omar, Suze.
 Suze, Omar."

  "Hello, Susan," Omar responded with a languid wave.